mvujovich/IA22/README.md

 <p>Created for IB CS 2020-22</p>

 ### TODOs (ordered):
-- Add ability to save posts from post table views
 - Populate view for saved posts (from self profile view)
 - Fix error handling so that errors show in popups